Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 ### The Chocolate

 There is a chocolate whose shape is a $$ n \times m $$ rectangle.
-You and your friend take turn to chose a piece of chocolate, and eat all the pieces that are in the rectangle whose right top corner is the chosen piece, and the bottom left corner is the bottom left corner of the chocolate.
+You and your friend take turns to chose a piece of chocolate, and eat all the pieces that are in the rectangle whose right top corner is the chosen piece, and the bottom left corner is the bottom left corner of the chocolate.
 The one who eat the last piece will lose.